How to Find Out If Someone Left You Money After They Died

 Talk to their attorney

 If you’re a spouse, child, or partner of the deceased, it is in your authority to hire a private investigator or talk to the attorney of your loved one.
-The attorney will be aware of the Will of the deceased and can let you know if you’re named as a beneficiary in the Will.
+Estate attorneys usually keep and maintain confidential documents of assets and beneficiaries, and thus are an effective source of information about inheritance.

 Go online

-One way to avoid going to the courts to find out about any unclaimed inheritances is to go online and look for probate records.
+One way to avoid court visits to find out about any unclaimed inheritances is to go online and look for probate records.
 Many sites offer you such information in exchange for a fee.
+Government portals or unclaimed property databases are usually free or cheaply available, and are often used to verify and secure assets.

-Conduct thorough research and look into a reputable site with all the information.
-This is a fine solution but open to scams.
+Conduct thorough research and look into a reputable site for the information.
+This is a fine solution, but vulnerable to scams.
+To prevent fraudulent schemes, one must always use verified official portals, like government unclaimed property websites.

 Look into your accounts